 If your child’s optometrist does detect any underlying vision problems, correcting these can begin as early as possible.
 There are many approaches to treating trouble seeing, with glasses being the most popular solution.
-In rare cases, however, a child might need surgery to treat the condition.
+In rare cases, however, a child might need LASIK or another eye surgery to treat the condition.

-Visual Problems in Children That May Require Corrective Surgery
+Visual Problems in Children That May Require Eye Surgery

 Eye conditions in children are slightly different than those that occur in adults.
 For example, children typically do not have refractive errors like nearsightedness or farsightedness until they are a few years old.
 They are, however, more likely to be affected by specific defects or congenital issues, and these are more likely to impact how they understand the world.

 - Blocked tear ducts.
 There are several potential causes of blockage, but the result is fewer tears to keep the eye healthy.
 Tears will not drain normally, and this can lead to watery, irritated eyes that can experience chronic infections.
 Babies might be born with tear duct blockages, but these typically resolve by their first birthday.
 An ophthalmologist may recommend parents use a special massage technique around the tear duct area to loosen anything obstructing the duct.
 It is important that you do not try this without instructions from a medical professional.
 In very rare cases, the child may need surgery to open the duct and allow tears to flow to keep the eye healthy.